FZambia/django-realtime-ticket/README.md

 ==========================
 Authorize [Django](https://www.djangoproject.com/) users in realtime (asynchronous) backends using [Redis](http://redis.io/) expiring tickets.

+Ticket in this case is just a key-value pair.
+Key is a unique string, value - json of additional information about user (id, username).

 Important
 ---------
 This is an experimental project.
 Please, be careful to use it in production.
 Be sure that you understand how it really works.